Our Blog

 Next on the war list is Perbio-Choc or C40WP.
 Both are residual and will give you protection for approximately 3 months.
 They are also nasty chemicals in their own right that do require hazmat style protection.
 Definitely eye, breathing, skin protection for these nasties.
 Also a de-stink period is needed of about a week.
 We use Perbio-Choc combined with a smoke bomb beforehand.
 We also recommend Pest Expert Formula C+ which is residual up to 12 weeks.
 All the residual treatments with the exception of Creosote you can soak the coop EVERYWHERE (very important) and leave it to do its job.
 Don’t wash your coop or dust your coop after treatment otherwise you are just wasting your money and precious time.

 Spray solutions in aerosol cans are a reasonable solution.
 Indorex, Columbine spray, Ardap spray, or even ant killer are all residual.
 These can work out more costly in the long run, but are quick and easy to use.
+They are also easy to get hold of.

-We have never used C40WP but it is usually widely recommended by professional breeders.ย Dergall is the new wonder treatment which claims to put a sort of sticky web that traps the mites and kills them.
+We have never used C40WP but it is usually widely recommended by professional breeders.
+Dergall is the new wonder treatment which claims to put a sort of sticky web that traps the mites and kills them.
 I am trialling a product which is cheaper than Dergall.
-It is called Harmonix which claims to do the same thing as Dergall.ย I will let you know how that goes.
+It is called Harmonix which claims to do the same thing as Dergall.
+I will let you know how that goes.
 UPDATE: Harmonix is pleasant to use (surprise surprise) is residual and it does the job easily and quickly.

 Good New Alternatives